gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 =====================
 Simulating Benchmarks
 =====================
-This section describes in detail how to configure the simulator as per the desired configuration and simulate benchmarks in full system mode.
+This section describes how to configure the simulator as per the desired configuration and simulate benchmarks in full system mode.

-For this tutorial, we shall be configuring MARSS-RISCV to simulate a simple 5-stage 32-bit in-order RISC-V processor with basic DRAM model and run `CoreMark <https://github.com/eembc/coremark>`_, an industry-standard benchmark that measures the performance of central processing units (CPU) and embedded microcrontrollers (MCU).
+For this tutorial, we shall be configuring MARSS-RISCV to simulate a simple 5-stage 32-bit in-order RISC-V processor with basic DRAM model and run `CoreMark <https://github.com/eembc/coremark>`_.
+Coremark is an industry-standard benchmark that measures the performance of central processing units (CPU) and embedded microcontrollers (MCU).

 System Requirements and Dependencies
 ====================================